 What is a special care nursery?

-An SCN is different from a neonatal intensive care unit (NICU), where the babies are more seriously ill or premature, and need closer observation and care.
-If your baby is in an SCN, their health is more stable and they are stronger than babies who are in a NICU.
+An SCN is different from a neonatal intensive care unit (NICU).
+Babies in the NICU are more seriously ill and need more care than babies in the SCN.

 Babies may need to be in a special care nursery because:

-- they were born prematurely and need extra care
+- they were born prematurely (early) and need extra care

-- they may have health issues such as jaundice, low blood sugar or temporary breathing problems
+- they have health issues such as jaundice, low blood sugar or breathing problems

-- they were born with a low birth weight
+- they have been born with a low birth weight

-- they were moved from a NICU as their health improved
+- they have moved from a NICU as their health has improved

-In an SCN, you will often receive help with feeding and preparing to take your baby home.
+In an SCN, you will often get help with feeding and preparing to take your baby home.

 Special care nursery staff

-There may be different types of trained staff in a special care nursery:
+There are many specially trained staff in the special care nursery:

-- neonatologists, who specialise in looking after premature or ill newborns
+- doctors who specialise in looking after premature or ill newborn babies

 - nurses and midwives with special training in neonatal care